-Baseball Signed by Babe Ruth, 1939 Baseball HOF Inductees Sells for Record $623K
+Ball Signed by Babe Ruth, 10 Other Baseball HOF Inductees Sells for Record $623K

 Hold on to your hats...or baseball caps.
 A new record has been set.
 This PSA/DNA certified ball, signed by all 11 original #MLB Hall of Famers sold for $623,368 last night.
 It’s the highest price paid for ANY signed baseball: https://t.co/htD7BUXpxy

-In addition to Ruth, Young and Cobb, early baseball greats like Honus Wagner, Walter Johnson and Connie Mack were members of the first class in Cooperstown.
-Only Lou Gehrig missed the ceremony because of his illness and therefore didn't sign the baseball.
+In addition to Ruth, Young and Cobb, early baseball greats like Honus Wagner, Walter Johnson and Connie Mack were part of the first ceremony in Cooperstown.

 According to Darren Rovell of ESPN.com, former Chicago White Sox player Marv Owen collected the 11 signatures.